Women in breakthrough roles, such as SRP’s first female plant manager are stories of inspiration for all of us.

 Meet Sara McCoy: SRP’s first female plant manager

 When Sara McCoy first visited Agua Fria Generating Station, she had just earned her college degree and moved to Phoenix looking for a job.

-Since mid-July, McCoy has had the distinction of being SRP’s first female plant manager.
-As plant manager, McCoy ensures that the generation units are available and reliable for producing electricity when they’re needed.
+Since mid-July of 2014, McCoy has had the distinction of being SRP’s first female plant manager.
+Her job was to ensure that the generation units are available and reliable for producing electricity when they’re needed.
 She also ensures the safety of the employees at the plant and those who visit.

 It’s not an easy job, but it’s one her background has prepared her for.